Top

 Our graduates are prepared and recruited to work locally, provincially, nationally and internationally.

 SLC has faculty led, cross cultural elective courses in international (Tanzania) and Northern Ontario settings.
 Second- and third-year students can apply for the cross-cultural courses.
-These courses require student self-funding.
+These courses require student self-funding in some cases but are college funded in other situations.

 Fourth year students can also apply for rural and remote clinical experiences.

 The SLC BScN program has been approved by the College of Nurses of Ontario.
 We also received a 7-year approval from the Post-Secondary Education Quality Assessment Board.
-We will be seeking accreditation from the Canadian Association of Schools of Nursing (CASN) as soon as we are able to initiate that process.
-CASN cannot conduct an accreditation visit until there are students in class and in the clinical setting.
+We are also the first Ontario Stand-Alone nursing degree to obtain accreditation from the Canadian Association of Schools of Nursing (CASN).
+Our RPN-Bridge program will be eligible for accreditation after our first graduating class in 2026.
+With our proven track record, we are certain this will obtained, given our Stand-Alone has been accredited.